 An excused absence is an absence due to illness, doctor appointment, bereavement, family emergencies and suspensions not to exceed 10% of the instructional days scheduled for the school year.
 Heritage Academy must be notified of the absence prior to the absence or when the absence occurs by the parent or legal guardian who has custody of the student.
 If an absence occurs relating to any other term or condition that is not specifically designated above, the absence shall be counted as unexcused.

 Students absent for ten (10) consecutive school days, except for excused absences identified above, are at-risk of being withdrawn from the school.
 Make up of any assignments missed will be at the discretion of the teacher.
 Please thoroughly review each class syllabus at the beginning of the semester regarding each teacher's individual policy regarding make-up work.

-Also, any scholar who is absent from school on a given day cannot participate in any school activity that same day or evening.
+Any scholar who is absent from school on a given day may not participate in any school activity that same day or evening unless scholars are at school at least half the day.
 When a scholar is absent, a parent must call the school at the beginning of the day to indicate the scholar will not be in attendance.
 Each teacher sets his/her own policy for work missed.
 This will be communicated in writing to scholars at the beginning of the course.